 The equation y = 5x - 6 can also be written as a function with f(x), g(x), h(x) ... instead of y.

 x/a + y/b = 1, where a is the x-intercept and b is the y-intercept

 For example, y = 5x - 6 can be written in intercept form as (x / 1.2) + (y / -6) = 1

 I am thinking of a number.
 If I add 2 to that number, I will get 5.
 What is the number?

-Although it may be fairly easy to guess that the number is 3, you can model the situation above with an equation
+Although it may be fairly easy to guess that the number is 3, you can model the situation above with a linear equation.

 Let x be the number in my mind.

-Taxi drivers usually charge a an initial fixed fee as part of using their services.
-Then, for each mileage, they charge a certain amount
+Soon or later, we need the service of a taxi driver.
+Taxi drivers usually charge an initial fixed fee as part of using their services.
+Then, for each mileage, they charge a certain amount.